byu-cs-236-classroom-templates/project-4/README.md

 Why do we use `Interpreter.eval_query` for evaluating rules?
 Consider this example rule: `R(X,Z) :- G(X,Y,'a'), R(Y,Z).` To evaluate this rule, we need to first compute the operands to the _join_ operation.
 The left operand is given by `G(X,Y,'a')` and the right operand is given by `R(Y,Z)`.
 Assuming that the relations are declared in the _Schemes_ section of the Datalog program as `G(A,B,C)` and `R(A,B)` respectively, then the relation for the left operand is `left = rename([X,Y], project([A,B], (select(C = 'a', G)))` and the relation for the right operand is `right = rename([Y,Z], project([A,B], R))`.
 These two operands are **the resulting relations when each operand is treated as a query**.

 The `,` in the rule represents join.
 The head predicate in our rule, `R(X,Z)`, tells us how to format the final relation from the join: `project([X,Z], join(left, right))`.
 The tuples in this final relation are added to the relation `R` in the database.
 That may require a rename operation to use `Relation.union`.
 Rules are evaluated, in order, until no new facts are added to any of the relations in the database.
+The `Relation.union` relational operator must be used for Project 4.
+Whether you implemented union in Project 3 or will implement it in Project 4, you should include unit tests for this operation.

 **Before proceeding further, please review the Project 4 project description, lecture slides, and all of the associated Jupyter notebooks.
 You can thank us later for the suggestion.**